fedeghe/cver/README.md

 ....soon I'll write it ... now I'm too lazy now

 #### Available blocks and themes
-I created just one template with one theme, the one that was matching my favourite cv layout :D
+I created just one template with one theme, the one that was matching my favourite layout :D
 But You, ... yes ...
 You can create other awesome templates.

 #### In case you are curious